 In 1948, Andrews argued forcefully against criticisms that the Unit was acting like a socialist propaganda machine.
 Andrews said that in six years, the Weekly Review had faced only three requests from the powers-that-be for cuts to films.
 "None was carried out".

 Indeed there were also accusations made against an NFU filmmaker of "communist leanings".
 The infamous 'satchel snatch' smear campaign saw NFU director Cecil Holmes implicated in militant union activity for the Public Service Association (by the Labour government) and lose his job.
-Holmes was reinstated after a court case, but left NZ for a successful directing career in Australia in 1949.
+Holmes was reinstated after a court case, but left New Zealand in 1949 for a successful directing career in Australia.

 Stanhope Andrews, ‘The National Film Unit’ - Here and Now, December 1952 (Volume 3, No 3) page 7